top of page

 Partnerships

 The Sussex Bird Club partners with local organizations to improve habitat for wildlife and promote the knowledge and enjoyment of wild birds.
-This year we made donations to the Purple Martin Conservation Association, DE Bird-A-Thon, Lewes Public Library, and Delaware Wild Lands.
-Past donees include Friends of Prime Hook, Friends of Cape Henlopen SPDE Botanic Gardens, DE Center for the Inland Bays, The Nature Conservancy, and DE Seashore Preservation Foundation.
+This year we made donations to the Purple Martin Conservation Association, DE Bird-A-Thon, Lewes Public Library, Friends of Prime Hook, and Friends of Cape Henlopen SP, Past donees include Delaware Wild LandsDE Botanic Gardens, DE Center for the Inland Bays, The Nature Conservancy, and DE Seashore Preservation Foundation.
 In addition to financial support, here are some examples of other ways we have supported our community and advanced our club's interests.

 Lewes Public Library

 Since 2020, the Lewes Public Library has hosted our monthly meetings and live streamed the presentations via Zoom.
+This partnership allows people throughout the world to learn about SBC and enjoy our interesting and informative programs virtually.
+Our membership has soared to 240 due in large part to the Library's publicity and technical support!

 Delaware Bird-A-Thon